The Period of PURPLE Cry

 E — Evening: The baby is likely to cry more in late afternoon or evening.

 Our Concern: An Inadvertent, Unintended Outcome

-Without addressing the points we raise, and by introducing a universalistic claim that crying is not communication and does not indicate a need creates a new problem, this claim introduces to parents an acceptance that a baby’s distress can be ignored.
+Without addressing the points we raise, introducing a universalistic claim that crying is not communication and does not indicate a need creates a new problem; this claim introduces to parents an acceptance that a baby’s distress can be ignored.

 Address this Concern by Providing the Additional Information

 We would like to add information that underscores the element of caring.
-The importance of caring is a clear thread in all the works associated with PURPLE crying—from the information about soothing to the section on protection.
-However, parents may not have as clear an idea nor sense of infants’ reliance on their guidance and care for optimal development as do researchers and pediatricians.
+The importance of caring is a clear thread in all the works associated with PURPLE crying — from the information about soothing to the section on protection.
+However, parents may not have as clear an idea or sense of infants’ reliance on their guidance and care for optimal development as do researchers and pediatricians.
 Thus, conveying such information, coupled with information about crying, may help to reduce unintended consequences of a message that may suggest infants’ most powerful communication tool can be ignored.

 We would like to suggest, then, a framework for bringing together both: